 The median income in Blythe comes in at $39,840 and the median home value is $134,000 for 2019.

 Kingsburg is a city in Fresno County, California.
 Kingsburg is located 5 miles southeast of Selma at an elevation of 302 feet, on the banks of the Kings River.
 The city is half an hour away from Fresno, and two hours away from the California Central Coast and Sierra Nevada Mountain Range.
 The population was 11,382 at the 2010 census.

 The median income in Kingsburg comes in at $62,832 and the median home value is $236,000 for 2019.

 Hanford is an important commercial and cultural center in the south central San Joaquin Valley and is the county seat of Kings County, California.
 It is the principal city of the Hanford-Corcoran metropolitan area, which encompasses all of Kings County, including the cities of Hanford and Corcoran.
 The ZIP Code is 93230.
 The city of Hanford is surrounded by communities that do not fall within the city limits but use the same zip code.
 These communities include Grangeville, Hardwick and Home Garden.

 The median income in Hanford comes in at $55,327 and the median home value is $192,900 for 2019.

 There You Have It Mr. Or Mrs. California Cheapskate

-If you’re looking at the cost of living numbers in California, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in California, this is an accurate list of the most affordable places to live in california for 2019.